icaroribeiro/monorepo-dockerized-full-stack-app-with-rollup/README.md

-# monorepo-dockerized-full-stack-app-with-rollup
+# monorepo-dockerized-full-stack-app-with-vite
-Turbo Monorepo for Dockerized Node.js and React full stack app with Rollup
+Turbo Monorepo for Dockerized Node.js and React full stack app with Vite

 # Set of commands related to the containers and images.
 # --------------------------------------------------